das-intensity/python-mutable-primitives/README.md

 assert 5 == x
 ```

-TODO some invalid/bad/dangerous use cases1
+TODO some invalid/bad/dangerous use cases

 ## Caveats, Reasoning, and FAQ